 Wander over to the Deco District in downtown Tulsa and take a look at the ornate architectural features that have stood the test of time.
 Named after the art style that characterizes many of the area’s attractions, the Deco District came to prominence during the 1920s oil boom.
 At the Tulsa Art Deco Museum inside the Philcade Building, you can explore the collection of modern design elements before seeing deco design in action at the Mayo Hotel.
 In the summer, the annual Top of the Town event gives guests another way to witness Tulsa’s iconic structures from the top of Deco District buildings.

 After touring through some of the prime architecture in the Deco District, be sure to fuel up with modern cuisine served fresh.
-At Topeca Coffee Shop, sip on a cup roasted and brewed in house before munching on savory and sweet crepes from Mod’s Coffee & Crepes.
+At Topeca Coffee Shop, sip on a cup roasted and brewed in house.
 A tradition since 1984, Billy’s on the Square offers its ever popular char burgers and char chicken alongside followed up with a slice of cheesecake, while New Atlas Grill cures brunch cravings with biscuits and gravy and French toast.
 Whether seeking Cajun food from Lassalle’s New Orleans Deli, farm fresh Mexican fare from Elote Café or pasta dishes at Ti Amo Ristorante Italiano, you're going to have a standout meal in the Deco District.

 Finish out your tour of the Deco District with a live performance at the Tulsa Performing Arts Center, or organize an afternoon of earth science activities for the kids at Tulsa Geoscience Center.
 While visiting in the spring, be sure to attend the annual Tulsa International Mayfest for a variety of crafts, arts, music and festival food inside the Deco District.
 Before heading home after a day spent exploring the Deco District, be sure to browse through Made in Oklahoma goods up for grabs at Okie Crowe or retro-inspired gifts at Decopolis.